SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - Enter a name for the module.
 You can only use alphanumeric characters without blanks.
 - If you want to run the statements in the module immediately, leave the status set to "Deployed".
 Otherwise, set the status to "Not deployed".
-- Start typing your CEL statements into the large text field labelled "Body".
+- Start typing your CEL statements into the large text field labeled "Body".
 To get some inspiration, select an example from the "Examples" drop-down menu and click "Append example".
 The example CEL statement will be pasted into the "Body" text field at the position of the cursor.
 - Click the "Save" button.

 ![New module](/guides/users-guide/newmodule.png)